kaml89/super-store/README.md

 * Navigate to items' pages

-App is using data from external API I created. [store-api](https://github.com/kaml89/store-api)
+App is using data from external API I created [store-api](https://github.com/kaml89/store-api)

 ## Technologies